 - At a ticket desk at the station

 - By phone +34 902 320 320 (24/7) – An English speaking agent can be requested.
 You will have to pick up your reservation at the train station.
 Please take note that they do not deliver tickets to your address.

 The tickets cost €20.10 for an adult and €12.05 for a child one way.
-We caught the 07:08am train and the 2 hour journey gave us plenty of time to be there for our flight at 11:30am.
+We caught the 07:08 am train and the 2-hour journey gave us plenty of time to be there for our flight at 11:30 am.
 For my first trip to Alicante by train I wanted to make sure that I allowed plenty of time just in case we encounter unexpected delays.

 Even if you don’t speak Spanish the train service is pretty straight forward.
-Valencia train station only have 8 platforms and we caught our train on Platform 5.
+Valencia train station only has 8 platforms and we caught our train on Platform 5.
 I don’t know if this is the usual stop but there are also screens to let you know once the train is ready for boarding.
 On your ticket will state the carriage ‘COCHE‘ and seat ‘ASIENTO‘ number.
 If in doubt there are staff to show you the correct train to board.

 Alicante Train Station To The Airport

 Once you get to Alicante station you will need to catch the bus to the airport.
 The bus stop is located just outside the station, on your right from the main exit.
 The C-6 airport bus service runs every 20 minutes and cost €3.85 one way.
-I would recommend to pay the exact amount as they do not give out any change for more than €10 or take card payments.
+I would recommend paying the exact amount as they do not give out any change for more than €10 or take card payments.

 The bus takes around 20 minutes to get to the airport without traffic.
 The bus then would stop on the 2nd floor at Departures ‘Salidas’, and this will be the same stop to catch it from if you plan to use the same route for your return.

-Have you caught the medium or long distance trains in Spain?
+Have you caught the medium or long-distance trains in Spain?
 How did you find the journey?
 I would love to know!
 Let me know on the comments below!